chenbadream/INT-ACT/doc/training_finetuning.md

 OMP_THREADS=$((OMP_THREADS > 0 ?
 OMP_THREADS : 1))
 echo "OMP_NUM_THREADS=$OMP_THREADS"
 ```
 This section computes the number of OpenMP threads to use in multi-GPU training.
-Technically it should help with performance, but empirically we found no detectable improvement.
+Technically, it should help with performance, but empirically, we found no detectable improvement.
 You can remove this section if you want.

 ### Multi-GPU Setup
 ```bash